Economy of Myanmar: British Burma (1885–1948)

-Post-independence and under Ne Win (1948–1988)
+Post-independence and under U Nu and Ne Win (1948–1988)

 After a parliamentary government was formed in 1948, Prime Minister U Nu embarked upon a policy of nationalisation.
 He attempted to make Burma a welfare state by adopting central planning measures.
 By the 1950s, rice exports had decreased by two-thirds and mineral exports by over 96%.
 Plans were implemented in setting up light consumer industries by private sector.
-The 1962 Burmese coup d'état, was followed by an economic scheme called the Burmese Way to Socialism, a plan to nationalise all industries, with the exception of agriculture.
+The 1962 Burmese coup d'état was followed by an economic scheme called the Burmese Way to Socialism, a plan to nationalise all industries, with the exception of agriculture.
 The catastrophic program turned Burma into one of the world's most impoverished countries.
-Burma's admittance to least developed country status by the United Nations in 1987 highlighted its economic bankruptcy.
+Burma was classified as a least developed country by the United Nations in 1987.